xu2xulim/milynnus-blog/docs/posts/life/secondpost.md

 categories:
     - Life
     - Articles
-description: A custom Trello design to coordinate sales with various departments in a Used Car Sales companyx
-featuredImage: /static/images/archive-and-tags.webp
-title: Coordinate used car sales, refurnishing and repairs
 ---
 A custom Trello design to coordinate sales with various departments in a Used Car Sales company
 <!-- More -->